-250 century, preferring to build their towns on valley floors in riparian zones, a pattern that contrasted with pre-Columbian populations that implemented a form of hazard adaptation by settling in upland areas away from alluvial fans (Oliver-Smith, 1999).
+build their towns on valley floors in riparian zones, a pattern that contrasted with pre-Columbian populations that implemented a form of hazard adaptation by settling in upland areas away from alluvial fans (Oliver-Smith, 1999).
 The 1941 Palcacocha GLOF illustrated the consequences of this placement and the city's long-term exposure to Cordillera Blanca hazards (Wegner, 2014).

-Following the flood, authorities attempted to reduce hazard-zone inhabitation by prohibiting construction in the GLOF path,

-- but residents and newcomers ignored the hazard zoning policies and the government did not enforce its mandate (Carey, 2010).
+Following the flood, authorities attempted to reduce hazard zone inhabitation by prohibiting construction in the GLOF path, but residents and newcomers ignored the hazard zoning policies, and the government did not enforce its mandate (Carey, 2010).
 After the devastating 1970 earthquake destroyed much of Huaraz, the government again prohibited reconstruction in the 1941 GLOF path due to new concerns about unstable glacier lakes above Huaraz (Bode, 1990; Carey, 2010; Oliver-Smith, 1986).
 Once again, residents defied government hazard zoning, both rebuilding downtown Huaraz and expanding upstream along the banks of the Quillcay River toward Palcacocha and other glacier lakes.
-According to flood hazard assessment and mapping - 260 presented in Figure 5, the Huaraz inhabitants most exposed to a future Palcacocha GLOF cluster along the Quillcay river in the districts of Nueva Florida, Antonio Raimondi, Centenario, parts of San Francisco, Huarupampa, Nicrupampa, José Olaya and Patay, which have largely expanded in the past decades (Bode, 1990; Carey, 2010; Wegner, 2014).
+According to flood hazard assessment and mapping presented in Fig. 5, the Huaraz inhabitants most exposed to a future Palcacocha GLOF are clustered along the Quillcay river in the districts of Nueva Florida, Antonio Raimondi, Centenario, parts of San Francisco, Huarupampa, Nicrupampa, José Olaya and Patay, which have largely expanded in the past decades (Bode, 1990; Carey, 2010; Wegner, 2014).
 Figure 6 spatially compares the urban area of Huaraz from the immediate aftermath of the 1941 GLOF to the current situation, revealing enormous urban growth including the most hazard-exposed areas.
-Census data from a similar timeframe also shows an - 265 enormous population increase from about 11,000 in 1940 to more than 140,000 in 2017 (Fig. 7).
+Census data from a similar timeframe also show an enormous population increase from about 11 000 in 1940 to more than 140 000 in 2017 (Fig. 7).
 Several reasons motivated inhabitants to resettle and build within the potential path of a Palcacocha GLOF, even though they recognized the GLOF risks.
-Analysis of these reasons helps illuminate socio-economic drivers of GLOF risk that are useful not only for understanding Palcacocha, but also for evaluating GLOF and hazard risk worldwide.
+Analysis of these reasons helps illuminate socioeconomic drivers of GLOF risk that are useful not only for understanding Palcacocha but also for evaluating GLOF and worldwide hazard risk.

-First, inhabitants recognized key economic factors: some believed they would incur direct economic losses if they moved

-270 away, while others thought that inhabiting the area along the Quillcay River adjacent to Huaraz would yield economic gains.
-This dynamic emerged as early as the 1940s, and residents were outspoken about defending their rights to live in the potential GLOF path - often based on economic reasoning - starting in the 1950s (e.g. Anonymous, 1956, 1951, 1945).
-Inhabitation of flood-prone areas and other places susceptible to natural disasters, even when people understand the risks, is not unusual (e.g. Steinberg, 2000; Wisner et al., 2004).
-In Huaraz, however, many worried that the government would not compensate them for
+First, inhabitants recognized key economic factors: some believed they would incur direct economic losses if they moved away, while others thought that inhabiting the area along the Quillcay River adjacent to Huaraz would yield economic gains.
+This dynamic emerged as early as the 1940s, and residents were outspoken about defending their rights to live in the potential GLOF path - often based on economic reasoning - starting in the 1950s (e.g., Anonymous, 1956, 1951, 1945).
+Inhabitation of flood-prone areas and other places susceptible to natural disasters, even when people understand the risks, is not unusual (e.g., Steinberg, 2000; Wisner et al., 2004).
+In Huaraz, however, many worried that the government would not compensate them for their lost land or provide them with a comparable plot and home elsewhere.
+Others were concerned that relocation of the city or even moving upslope to safer terrain would diminish Huaraz's position as the region's financial hub, where jobs and markets offered opportunities, transportation and commercial centers attracted people, and banks and credit institutions existed (Doughty, 1999; Oliver-Smith, 1977, 1999).
+While many were reluctant to leave Huaraz for these economic reasons, others migrated into the city for related motives, such as receiving relief and disaster aid following the catastrophe (Walton, 1974; Wrathall et al., 2014).